 History and art buffs might also want to stop along the way in the pastoral mountain town of Guernica.
 Once a Republican stronghold during the Spanish Civil War, it was nearly destroyed by a Nazi air raid in 1937.
 This event spurred Pablo Picasso to drop everything he was doing and paint his anti-war masterpiece, Guernica, which perfectly encapsulates the suffering caused by war.

 Two important landmarks remain in the town despite the bombing: the Biscayan Assembly House and the Guernica Tree.
 The latter is an oak tree that has been one of the strongest symbols of Basque culture since the Middle Ages.
+Then, upon arrival in San Sebastián, you'll check into your hotel and can spend the remainder of the day relaxing.

-Day 12: Half-Day Tour of San Sebastian
+Day 12: Half-Day Excursion of San Sebastián

 San Sebastian, Spain

-There are many other landmarks and buildings you can choose to see on the tour.
-At the edge of Old Town is the iconic San Sebastian City Hall.
+In the morning, you'll meet a private guide and enjoy a half-day guided walk in San Sebastián.
+The walk stretches through the famous Parte Vieja ("Old Quarter"), situated in the east of the city between the ocean and the River Urumea.
+At the edge of Old Town is the iconic San Sebastián City Hall.
 Constructed in 1887, it used to be the Gran Casino during the Belle Époque period until it was closed in 1924.
-The building still overlooks the bay, from where an elegant promenade with railings and street lamps runs along the crescent-shaped La Concha Beach.
+The building still overlooks the bay and an elegant promenade along the crescent-shaped La Concha Beach.

-Day 13: Depart Spain
+Day 13: Depart San Sebastián

 Adios, Spain!